italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 - revoke a Digital Credential when the following circumstances occur:

   - the Digital Credential requires to be updated, whenever one or more attributes are changed; in this case the User will request a new issuance for that Digital Credential;
-  - the Holder requests such revocation due to the loss or replacement of cryptographic key material to which the issued Digital Credential is bound.
-In such case, the Holder should request a revocation using a web service provisioned by the Wallet Provider and an authentication method with a High Level of Assurance (e.g., CIE id level 3);
+  - the Holder needs to address the loss or compromise of cryptographic key material associated with the issued Digital Credential.
+In such case, the Holder should request revocation through a web service provided by the Wallet Provider, using an authentication method that offers a High Level of Assurance (e.g., CIE ID level 3);
   - the User deletes the Digital Credential from the Wallet Instance;

 - provide a web service for allowing a Wallet Instance, with a proof of possession of a specific Digital Credential, to